Last updated on .

 Anatolian Houses

-Anatolian Houses is the only hotel in the region built inside eight fairy chimneys.
-It’s only a few minutes walk from the center of Göreme, with plenty of choices for restaurants and souvenir shopping nearby.
+On a visit to Cappacodia in June 2022, I spent the night at Anatolian Houses.
+It’s the only hotel in the region built inside eight fairy chimneys.
+The hotel is only a few minutes walk from the center of Göreme, with plenty of choices for restaurants and souvenir shopping nearby.

 Rooms at Anatolian Houses